Dalian ferrous raw materials dive on demand concerns

-BEIJING (Reuters) - Chinese coking coal and coke futures fell to a one-month low on Thursday and iron ore prices tumbled more than 3.5% as steel production cuts at some mills sparked concerns about demand for the steelmaking ingredients.
+BEIJING (Reuters) - Chinese coking coal and coke futures fell to a one-month low on Thursday and iron ore prices tumbled as much as 3.6% as steel production cuts at some mills sparked concerns about demand for the steelmaking ingredients.

 A major steel producer in eastern China had been urged to idle its blast furnaces after a central government inspection, according to Zhuo Guiqiu, an analyst with Jinrui Capital, who declined to name the producer.